Office Hours: By appointment

 Vivian Ibrahim is a historian of the Modern Middle East and joined the University of Mississippi in 2011.
-She specializes in religion, ethnicity, politics and nationalism in nineteenth and twentieth century Egypt.
+She specializes in the history and politics of Egypt in the 19 and 20c.

-Scharbrodt, Sakaranaho, Khan, Shanneik and Ibrahim, Muslims in Ireland: Past and Present (University of Edinburgh Press, 2014)
+Muslims in Ireland: Past and Present, co-authored with Scharbrodt, Sakaranaho, Khan and Shanneik (University of Edinburgh Press, 2014)

-Vivian Ibrahim and Margit Wunsch (eds.)
-Political Leaderships, Nations and Charisma, (Routledge, 2012)
+Political leadership Nations and Charisma, co-edited with Margit Wunsch (Routledge, 2012)